com-480-data-visualization/data-visualization-project-2021-bit-shiba/README.md

 ### Final result
 Our website contain four different visualizations.
 The first part is a bubble diagram, presented in the form of "Poke balls".
-Then, in the second part, we wanna use the chord diagram to get an overview of the mix-type Pokémons.
+Then, in the second part, we wanna use the chord diagram to get an overview of the mix-type Pokémon.
 The third part is a violin graph to show the species strength distribution.
-Finally, we wanna users to choose their favorite Pokémons to form a team and exhibit their strength and weakness.
+Finally, we wanna users to choose their favorite Pokémon to form a team and exhibit their strength and weakness.

 ## Milestone 1 (23rd April, 5pm)